daigonstar/hyprland-dots/README.md

 I have tried many dots in the past and I liked them but not ALL of what each one offered so I decided to make my own config I have borrowed some code from the dots I like (especially JaKoolIt) but have also added my own spin on some things

-I have also made an install sctipt that should install everything nicely (I even left in the dry-run command just so you can see exactly what it is doing)
+I have also made an install script that should install everything nicely (I even left in the dry-run command just so you can see exactly what it is doing)

 I have added some wallpapers I've collected (will probably add more as I go)